2026 WORLD CUP FOOTBALL

 UEFA16 countries

-These are the 46 AFC countries participating in the qualification for the 2026 World Cup
+46 AFC nations in the 2026 World Cup football qualifiers

-These countries come from the FIFA Zone of the Asian Football Confederation.
-They can all dream of a ticket for the final round of the 2026 World Cup.
-And with that, even if it is mainly in theory for many countries, even of winning the world title football.
+These countries come from the FIFA Zone of the Asian Football Confederation (AFC).
+They all dream of a ticket for the final round of the 2026 World Cup football.
+And with that – even if it is mainly in theory for many countries – of winning the world title in football.

 • Afghanistan